Sheffield Word Map

 I used uppercase letters because they fill the space more evenly, have fewer awkward shapes and I didn’t have to think about managing ascenders and descenders.

-Names started horizontal if possible but I rotated or curved them to fit their areas better.
+Names started horizontal if possible but I rotated or curved them to better fit their areas.

-It’s important that the names fitted with each other than with their areas on the map.
+For overall tidiness it was important that the names fitted well with each other than with their areas on the map.

 Many Sheffield names have two more obvious parts (‘Wood–thorpe’, “Nether Edge’) so I split these for a better fit.